 The interior of the Knickerbocker Mansion is warm, cozy and historic.
 While the feeling is much more elegant than when the Knickerbocker family made it their home, our Big Bear Lake lodge still has the original rustic charm and ambiance of days gone by.

-The restaurant of our Big Bear Lake lodge, known as the “Bistro at the Mansion”, displays the talent of Chef Robert Friday and Saturday nights by reservation and brunch on Sundays.
-It is, perhaps, the very best fine dining experience at Big Bear Lake!
-Bed and breakfast guests have the added treat of daily gourmet breakfasts.
+The restaurant of our Big Bear Lake lodge, known as the “Bistro at the Mansion”, serves Breakfast/Brunch/Lunch Thursday through Sunday from 9-2.
+It is, perhaps, the very best dining experience in Big Bear Lake!

 The Bistro opens early for our overnight guests who receive an exclusive discount when dining with us starting at 8:30 Thursday thru Sunday.